sass/sass-site/source/documentation/at-rules/mixin.md

   [`meta.keywords()` function]: /documentation/modules/meta#keywords
 {% endfunFact %}

-{% markdown %}
 #### Passing Arbitrary Arguments

 Just like argument lists allow mixins to take arbitrary positional or keyword arguments, the same syntax can be used to *pass* positional and keyword arguments to a mixin.
 If you pass a list followed by `...` as the last argument of an include, its elements will be treated as additional positional arguments.
 Similarly, a map followed by `...` will be treated as additional keyword arguments.
 You can even pass both at once!
-{% endmarkdown %}

 {% codeExample 'passing-arbitrary-arguments', false %}
   $form-selectors: "input.name", "input.address", "input.zip" !default;